scottishgovernment/resources.mygov.scot/_assessments/agile-overview.md

 ---
-layout: digital-first-criteria
+layout: digital-first-criterion
-title:  "Agile Delivery For Services"
+title:  "Agile delivery for services"
 summary: The standard for all digital public services.
 category: standard
 imperative: Standard